Carleman estimates for the Korteweg-de Vries equation with piecewise constant main coefficient: A global Carleman estimate

 where $\bA$ is defined by

 No matter where $\omega_0$ is located, since $\beta$ satisfies the transmission conditions and Hypothesis \ref{assumM} is enforced, we have $[\beta_x]_a>0$ for any $a\in \Gamma$.
+Then, looking at the sign of each minor of $\bA(a)$, we have

-From this observation, given that $\bA(a)$ is a symmetric matrix, by using Sylvester's criterion, it is not difficult to arrive that $\bA(a)$ is a positive definite matrix.
-We thus choose $\gamma>0$ to be the minimum over the lower bounds of the associated quadratic form to $\bA(a)$.
+Given that $\bA(a)$ is a symmetric matrix with strictly positive minors, by using Sylvester's criterion, it follows that $\bA(a)$ is a positive definite matrix.
+We thus choose $\gamma>0$ to be the minimum over the lower bounds of the associated quadratic form to $\bA(a)$ running over $a\in\Gamma$.
 We thus obtain, uniformly in $a\in\Gamma$, that

 As we did with the boundary terms, by using inequality \eqref{S3:ineq:weightx} and Young's inequality, we get

 Since the above estimates are uniform with respect to $a\in \Gamma$, by choosing $s_0$ and $\ld_0$ large enough yields that, for any $s\geq s_0$ and $\ld\geq \ld_0$,